Tadej Pogačar: 2025 – fourth Tour win, Flanders-Liège-Lombardia triple

 In July, Pogačar won the Tour de France for the fourth time, beating Vingegaard by over 4 minutes.
 His advantage began to grow after winning the fourth stage to Rouen, where he outsprinted van der Poel to take his 100th career victory.
 He placed second in the first individual time trial the following day, taking more than a minute on Vingegaard.
 After winning the seventh stage to Mûr-de-Bretagne, Pogačar solidified his advantage in the Pyrenees in the second week.
 On the first mountain stage to Hautacam, Pogačar dropped Vingegaard with 12 kilometres to go after another hard leadout from Narváez, winning the stage by more than two minutes.
 The following day, on the mountain time trial to Peyragudes, Pogačar took his second successive stage, beating Vingegaard by 36 seconds.
 In the final week, he rode defensively, holding off attacks from other general classification contenders to secure the yellow jersey.
-On the final stage to Champs-Élysées, which was recently changed to feature three ascents of the cobbled climb to Montmartre, Pogačar lit up the race in the rain, accelerating on the last two ascents of Montmartre.
+On the final stage to Champs-Élysées, which had recently been changed to feature three ascents of the cobbled climb to Montmartre, Pogačar lit up the race in the rain, accelerating on the last two ascents of Montmartre.
 However, he was unable to drop Wout van Aert, who counterattacked to win the stage.
 In the end, Pogačar won four stages, taking his career total of stage wins at the Tour to 21.
 A few days after his Tour victory, his team announced that he was going to skip the Vuelta, citing fatigue as the reason for this decision.
-In the autumn of 2025, Pogačar revealed had developed a knee injury in the final week of the Tour, with his teammate Wellens revealing that Pogačar had considered abandoning.
+In the autumn of 2025, Pogačar revealed he had developed a knee injury in the final week of the Tour, with his teammate Wellens revealing that Pogačar had considered abandoning the race.

 At the UCI Road World Championships in Kigali, Pogačar was selected to represent Slovenia in both the time trial and road race.
 He finished fourth in the time trial, just one second off the podium, before winning his second consecutive road race title the following week.
 During the race, Pogačar first attacked from the peloton with 104 km to go, riding the final 67 km solo to finish over a minute ahead of runner-up Remco Evenepoel.
+After defending his world title, Pogačar won the European road race title for the first time with a 75 km solo before winning the Tre Valli Varesine for a second time.

-At the 2025 Il Lombardia he attacked with 36 km to go and rode solo to the finish.
-It was Pogačar's fifth consecutive victory at the Giro di Lombardia, equalling the record of Fausto Coppi and becoming the first rider to win a monument 5 consecutive times.
-He also became the first rider to stand on the podium in all 5 monuments in the same season.
+At Il Lombardia, he attacked with 36 km to go before soloing to his 20th victory of the season.
+It was Pogačar's fifth consecutive victory at Il Lombardia, equalling the record of Fausto Coppi and becoming the first rider to win a Monument five consecutive times.
+He also made history by becoming the first rider to stand on the podium in all 5 Monuments in the same season.